Overview

 - Website: Trinity College Library

-Accessibility – The Old Library and Book of Kells exhibition are wheelchair‑accessible, with ramps and lifts to the Long Room gallery.
-Audio guides are available for visitors with hearing impairments.
+Accessibility – The Old Library and Book of Kells exhibition are wheelchair-accessible, with ramps and a lift to the Long Room gallery.
+Audio guides are available.

-- Arthur Guinness Heritage Bar – A historic pub offering a glimpse into Dublin’s brewing past.
+- Arthur Guinness Heritage Bar – a pub on Dublin’s brewing history.

-- Blessington Street Basin – A historic Victorian reservoir turned public park, ideal for a quiet stroll.
+- Blessington Street Basin – a Victorian reservoir turned public park, good for a quiet half-hour.

 Awards

-In 2025 Trinity College Library was ranked first in the global literary‑tourism initiative “1000 Libraries” and was voted Europe’s Leading Academic Tourist Attraction at the World Travel Awards 2025.
+In 2025 the library was ranked first in the global literary-tourism initiative ‘1000 Libraries’ and was voted Europe’s Leading Academic Tourist Attraction at the World Travel Awards 2025.